arshithsuresh/flutter-assignment/README.md

 You can find some reference to code in the repo mentioned below.
 `https://github.com/arshithsuresh/flutter-todo-app/tree/finishedAppAPI`

 After you are happy with the look of you app, make a pull request to this repository.

+##OR
+You can try making an app of your own from scratch and upload it as a repository in you github profile.
+We will provide link to submit your repository soon!

 Happy Coding!!